emmilymcdonald/MAT4376-project-2-team-3/MIMIC3D_DataSet/01-Exploration_Visualization.md

 ## Initial Look and Exploration of the Mimic3D Dataset

-Before we dove into our exploration, we first needed to determine what each of the variables were in the provided dataset.
+Before we dove into our exploration, we first needed to determine what each of the variables was in the provided dataset.
 We compiled the following data dictionary.

 ### Data Dictionary for the dataset